ananotherdeveloper/tz-challenge-engg-dataset-twitter-covid/README.md

 #### API endpoints Exposed:

+### REDIS Endpoints
+- GET [http://localhost:22344/redis/hashtags] This endpoint fetches the TOP 5 hashtags.
+- GET [http://localhost:22344/redis/mentions] This endpoint retrieves the Top 5 usernames mentioned in tweets
+- GET [http://localhost:22344/redis/covid/tweet-stats] This endpoint retrieves the data for the Tweets that had hashtag matching to "covid".

+### PostGres Endpoints
-- GET [http://localhost:22344/hashtags] This endpoint fetches the TOP 5 hashtags.
+- GET [http://localhost:22344/postgres/hashtags] This endpoint fetches the TOP 5 hashtags.
-- GET [http://localhost:22344/mentions] This endpoint retrieves the Top 5 usernames mentioned in tweets
+- GET [http://localhost:22344/postgres/mentions] This endpoint retrieves the Top 5 usernames mentioned in tweets
-- GET [http://localhost:22344/covid/tweet-stats] This endpoint retrieves the data for the Tweets that had hashtag matching to "covid".
+- GET [http://localhost:22344/postgres/covid/tweet-stats] This endpoint retrieves the data for the Tweets that had hashtag matching to "covid".